windmaomao/adventofcode/2015/md/3 - Perfectly Spherical Houses in a Vaccum.md

 }
 ```

-Given a instruction `char` and current position `acc`, we can figure out the next position based on up, down, left and right.
+Given an instruction `char` and current position `acc`, we can figure out the next position based on the direction it takes.

+We lower the dimension to use 1-D coordinates for 2-D layout, hoping it produces quicker coding and simpler understanding for the problem.

 ### Part 1

-Given a list of direction instructions in two dimensions, find out total number of places visited.
+Given a list of direction instructions, find out total number of places visited.

-####

 ```kotlin
 fun part1(s: String) = s